God in Islam: Atharis

 However, according to some scholars, Ahmad ibn Hanbal, like the other early Muslims, also gave some figurative interpretations (ta'wil) to scriptural expressions that might otherwise have been misinterpreted anthropomorphically, which is what neo-Salafis condemn the Ash'ari and Maturidi schools for doing.
 For example, Ibn Kathir reports that al-Bayhaqi (d.
 458/1066) related from al-Hakim (d.
 405/1014), from Abu 'Amr ibn al-Sammak (d.
 344/955), from Hanbal [ibn Ishaq al-Shaybani] (d.
 273/886), the son of the brother of Ahmad ibn Hanbal's father, that "Ahmad ibn Hanbal (d.
 241/855) figuratively interpreted the word of Allah Most High, ‘And your Lord comes...’
-[Q. 89:22], as meaning ‘His recompense (thawab) shall come’."
+89:22 Q., as meaning ‘His recompense (thawab) shall come’."
 Al-Bayhaqi then said, "This chain of narrators has absolutely nothing wrong in it".
 Ibn Hazm (d.
 456/1064) in his book al-Fasl fi al-Milal wa al-Ahwa' wa al-Nihal ("The Distinction Concerning Religions, Heresies, and Sects") said also that Ahmad ibn Hanbal figuratively interpreted ‘And your Lord comes...’
 [Q. 89:22], but as meaning "And your Lord's command/decree has come."

 Among the most significant Athari theological works are: